 The New Brunswick Performing Arts Center, a $172 million high-rise that will become the hub for the city's vibrant arts community, will officially open Thursday when the Crossroads Theatre Company performs "Paul Robeson."

-Before the curtain goes up and the lights go down, here are a few things to know about the center.
+Before the curtain goes up and the lights go down, here are five things to know about the center.